01-edu/public/subjects/wdmatch/README.md

 ### Instructions

 Write a program that takes two `string` and checks whether it is possible to write the first `string` with characters from the second `string`.
-This rewrite must respectSS the order in which these characters appear in the second `string`.
+This rewrite must respect the order in which these characters appear in the second `string`.

 If it is possible, the program displays the `string` followed by a newline (`'\n'`), otherwise it simply displays nothing.